Mellanox/libvma/README.txt

 Use value of 2 for OS follow up.
 Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)

+VMA_TCP_NODELAY
+If set, disable the Nagle algorithm for each tcp socket.
+This means that segments are always sent as soon as possible, even if there is only a small amount of data.
+For more info about TCP_NODELAY flag, Please refer to tcp manual page.
+Valid Values are:
+Use value of 0 to disable.
+Use value of 1 for enable.
+Default value is disabled.

 VMA_RX_SW_CSUM
 This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.